omidzargham/data-applications-challenge/README.md

 Build an interface that exposes this data in whatever form you like.

 ### Requirements
-- Spend no more than a couple of hours on this, focus on one feature is a plus
+- Don't spend too much time on this, focusing on one feature is a plus
-- Deliver in a method that is easy for us to consume
+- Delivery in a product that is easy for us to consume
 - Commit history showing your thought/development process is always interesting

 If you have any questions do not hesitate to reach out via email or phone.
 In consideration of your schedule, take as long as you need to return the challenge.

 ### Some examples/ideas for inspiration:
 - Display the stations on a map